Horror Dominates the Stepback

 Other works of fiction would take advantage of the stepback cover to hide irreverent art or add an element of distinction.
 Historical fiction would use the stepback for that reason.

-As for romance?
+As for mainstream romance?
 It was going through another transformation.
 While bodice rippers were still selling like hotcakes, tastes were changing.
 A new generation of readers wanted sophisticated, emotionally driven romances.
 Ones that were tightly written rather than sweeping sagas with sex, violence, and melodrama.
-There was a new sentiment in the genre about the roles for men and women.
+There was a new sentiment in the genre about the roles of men and women.
 The stepback fit perfectly with those changing beliefs.

 Romance Stepback Covers Into the 1980s